Sell to the EU the Simple Way

 Should I charge VAT to EU customers?

-It depends on your customer’s location and where your business is registered.
-For B2B transactions, you do not charge VAT if your customer holds a valid EU VAT number.
-B2C sales typically incur VAT unless the product is zero-rated.
-Marketplace sellers on Amazon or eBay may have VAT collected on their behalf.
+It depends on your customer’s location and where your business is established.
+For B2B, you often do not charge VAT if the buyer has a valid EU VAT number.
+B2C usually follows the customer’s country.
+Marketplace sellers may have VAT collected for them on some sales.

 Can a UK business reclaim EU VAT?